liamedeiros/ehtplot/doc/COLORMAP.md

   interferencing the representation of pixel values.

 The other dimension chroma is less recognizable and should not be used to encode physical information.
-Instead,
+In fact, if we adopt Eva Lubbe's formula `S = C* / sqrt(C*^2 + L*^2)`,

-- *chroma (or saturation) is useful to place focus of an image* without affecting the representation of the physical quantities.
+- *saturation is useful to place focus of an image* without affecting the representation of the physical quantities.

-Finally, given that human eyes are less sensitive to color in low light,
+Given that human eyes are less sensitive to color in low light,

 - if color is used to encode an additional information in a figure, the *colormap may start (or end) at non-zero lightness*.

+Finally, sRGB is often the default image color space for modern softwares.
+That is, if we save an image without a color profile, it is often interpreted as in sRGB with [gamma](https://en.wikipedia.org/wiki/Gamma_correction) 2.2.
+Therefore, we should

+- convert colormaps to sRGB with gamma 2.2, and then save the resulting images without any color profile.